hakkudeus/Air-Alert/Readme.md

 ![](https://cdn.bsky.app/img/feed_fullsize/plain/did:plc:d4dutltyznlhk2m7kv5t62c4/bafkreiht3pv2es3vfq6j2yf6z2xxufl2shnruy26bdcmjgqbeax7z52hry@jpeg)

 # Disclaimer
-As you may seen from the source code, it uses unofficial (currently) data source and it may be unreliable and as of now it lacks one of features, including:
+As you may have seen from the source code, it uses unofficial (currently) data source and it may be unreliable and as of now it lacks one of features, including:
 * threat status for Crimea;
 * sub-region threat statuses;
 > **Do not** use this app as a main source of information.
 You may put it as a demonstration piece on your retro-workstation, however consider checking with official/professional sources.